Mental health is one of the UK's biggest health challenges. As the cost of living and energy bills rise, we understand it's a difficult time for many.

 There are a few ways you can talk to us, so you can choose which is best for you.
 Some want to hear a friendly voice, so call us on 0345 733 5566.
 Others would rather send us a message on WhatsApp or email us at email@example.com

 However you want to talk, we're here to listen.

 First, we want to let you know there is help available.

-We can work with you to find the best payment plan for you.
-Our financial support schemes can lower your bills and we're also offering payment breaks to those impacted by COVID-19.
+We can work with you to find the best payment plan.
+Our financial support schemes can lower your bills.

 Our goal is to help as much as we can, but as a water company, there's only so much we can do!